zegetech/gcloud-dev/README.md

 # Setting up Gcloud K8 isolated project environment
-This container is used to isolate gcloud environments with their projects.
+This container is used to isolate gcloud environments within a project.
+Allows for multiple project work, safely at the same time.

 ## Set up you project
 Project folder (app) should be peers with this.